shawnmflemingc/web-basics/httptelnet.md

 ## Stop the Python HTTP Server
 When you're finished experimenting, you can stop the HTTP server by going back to the first terminal window and pressing `Ctrl+C` to terminate the server process.

-## Important Notes
+> [!NOTE]
-- This exercise is excellent for understanding basic HTTP interactions.
+> This exercise is excellent for understanding basic HTTP interactions.
 It's very rudimentary and serves educational purposes more than practical application.
-- The Python HTTP server is intended for testing, development, or learning purposes and not for production use due to its basic nature and potential security implications.
+> The Python HTTP server is intended for testing, development, or learning purposes and not for production use due to its basic nature and potential security implications.
-- Remember, the Telnet protocol does not support encrypted communications (HTTPS/SSL), so it's not suitable for transmitting sensitive information, even in a local testing environment.
+> Remember, the Telnet protocol does not support encrypted communications (HTTPS/SSL), so it's not suitable for transmitting sensitive information, even in a local testing environment.

 By setting up a simple local HTTP server and interacting with it via Telnet and Chrome, you gain a practical understanding of how web servers and HTTP requests work.